In the Bible, God communicated with people in dreams.

-These are the kinds of visions and dream input that people talk about when they talk about God talking to them in dreams.
+These are the kinds of visions and dream input people talk about when they talk about God talking to them in dreams.
 Per inductive reasoning, there is a good chance this is from some point beyond your mind.

 A person knows when they’ve reached a conclusion step-by-step and when they’ve just had their paradigm altered.
 Then, when the advice is in line with goodness and justice, there’s a good chance that it’s coming from God or one of His assistants.

 You’re responsible for determining what is and isn’t right.
 God doesn’t make you do anything.
-You’re the one He’s gifted with free will.
+You’re the one.
+He’s gifted you with free will.
 When you’re gifted with an occasion of supernatural insight, you’ll often be 99.9% confident in retrospect, thinking, there’s no way that was me, there’s no way that was my subconscious.
 That had to be a power beyond me.

 It’s only right, then, to give credit where credit is due.
 Deductive reasoning proceeds orderly, using equivalency.
 Inductive reasoning is about probability.
-When you can feel 95 percent confident about something, you can afford to be pretty damn confident.
+When you can feel 95 percent confident about something, you can afford to be confident.